Extremelyd1/HKMP/README.md

 - `set <setting name> [value]`: Read or write a setting with the given name and given value.
   To get a list of available settings, please see the subsections below.
 - `exit`: Will gracefully exit the server and disconnect its users.
+- `list`: Will list the currently connected users to the terminal.

 ### Settings
 The interface of the mod also contains a client and server settings menu